PyOfile/Snakeumms/README.md

 ```
 yarn add live-server -D
 ```
-Or just add it to your projects package.json dev dependencies and reinstall node_modules.
+Or just add a package.json with it inside dev dependencies and install node_modules.
 More info is at the bottom to modify the script in the package.json to add custom touches to your test.
 #
 ## start
 ###
 ```
 yarn dev